What is Espresso Romano and How TO Make It?

 I find it lightens things up without overwhelming the espresso itself.
 You still get that lovely sweetness and thick, emulsified texture of the crema too.
 The first sip hits you with that bold espresso kick, but then the citrusy twist from the lemon sneaks in, balancing it all out.

-Benefits of Espresso Romano
+What are the Benefits of Espresso Romano?

 While coffee and lemons are individually associated with potential health benefits, there is no evidence to suggest that mixing them together leads to any exceptional or magical health advantages.